-Shopping centers across the country still face significant financial struggles as a consequence of the recent recession, the increasing market share of online retailers, and the relatively high price of gasoline.
+Shopping centers across the country still face significant financial struggles as a consequence of the Covid-19 pandemic, the downturn in the economy, supply chain issues, inflation, the increasing market share of online retailers, and the relatively high price of motor vehicle fuel.

-The drop in traditional retail shopping in the last few years has caused the bankruptcy and liquidation of many retail stores, including several big-box chains, leaving shopping malls struggling to fill vacancies.
+The drop in traditional retail shopping in the last few years has caused the bankruptcy and liquidation of many retail stores, including several big-box chains, leaving shopping malls and smaller retail centers struggling to fill vacancies.

 If you are a lender foreclosing a mall or shopping center, you will often face unique issues not presented by other types of property.
 Failure to anticipate these issues could cause problems, either during the foreclosure process or when marketing the center for resale following foreclosure.

-To that end, several members of the Distressed Real Estate Solutions Practice Group at the Orlando-based law firm of Lowndes, Drosdick, Doster, Kantor & Reed, P.A. (specializing in such areas as creditor’s rights and bankruptcy, commercial foreclosures and workouts, land use and zoning, real estate development and finance, and commercial lending) have compiled these top 6 tips to consider when foreclosing on a mall or shopping center.
+To that end, several members of our Distressed Real Estate Solutions Practice Group at Lowndes (specializing in such areas as creditor's rights and bankruptcy, commercial foreclosures and workouts, land use and zoning, real estate development and finance, and commercial lending) have compiled these top 6 tips to consider when foreclosing on a mall or shopping center.

-2. Tenants and rent roll — Review the current rent roll to determine if you wish to foreclose and evict any existing tenants, perhaps because their rent is below market rates, or they are significantly delinquent in paying their rent, or they are otherwise undesirable tenants.
-This can be accomplished if a tenant’s lease was signed after your mortgage was recorded, or was subordinated to the mortgage.
+Obtain a current rent roll to determine if you wish to foreclose and evict any existing tenants, perhaps because their rent is below market rates, or they are significantly delinquent in paying their rent, or they are otherwise undesirable tenants.
+This can be accomplished if a tenant´s lease was signed after your mortgage was recorded, or was subordinated to the mortgage.

 If you cannot obtain a current rent roll, leases or other necessary information from the borrower, you can file a discovery request for it when the foreclosure lawsuit commences.

-3. Due diligence — Assemble evidence to present to the court for the possible appointment of a receiver.
-For example, take pictures of the condition of the shopping center and note where it may be in disrepair.
-Document evidence of any code violations and investigate whether adequate insurance exists or should be obtained.
+Assemble evidence to present to the court for the possible appointment of a receiver.
+For example, take pictures of the condition of the mall or shopping center and note where it may be in disrepair.
+Investigate and document evidence of any code violations (violations should appear on the local government’s website), and investigate whether adequate insurance exists or should be obtained.

 While considering or conducting a foreclosure, investigate the center in a manner similar to a prospective purchaser, with a view toward solving as many problems during the foreclosure as is economically feasible.